Enter some text...

 Note that natural, 100% pure coconut water from fresh, baby coconuts is safe for dogs, but you should always double-check store-bought variations because it can contain added sugars, additives, and preservatives that can be harmful to pets.

-Although our canine companions are omnivores and they don’t really need coconut in their diet, it offers a safe, healthy, and non-toxic treat that many of them enjoy.
+Although our canine companions are omnivores and don’t really need coconut in their diet, it offers a safe, healthy, and non-toxic treat that many of them enjoy.
 If you decide to let your pet indulge in coconut, you need to make sure you’re feeding it safely.

 If you are planning to purchase whole coconuts, remember to remove the outer shell and the husk, being careful to keep them away from your pet as they can be harmful if swallowed.